 - (1) Counsel appointed pursuant to the Criminal Justice Act shall submit their completed voucher for fees and expenses as soon as possible upon completion of services rendered, but no later than forty-five (45) days from the final disposition of the case.
-Any request for extension of time to submit a voucher shall be submitted within the forty-five (45) days provided by this rule, and shall show good cause for the extension.
-Any voucher submitted for payment more than one year after completion of services rendered will not be paid. - (2) Time spent reviewing texts of Notices of Electronic Filings (NEF), and documents related to the NEF pertaining to counsel's client or other defendants, however, may be grouped together in accordance with the "New Criminal Justice Act Billing Policy for Review of Notices of Electronic Filings (NEF) in Mega-cases", dated March 12, 2012. - (3) Block entries are not permitted.
-Each service provided will be itemized by date, indicating the amount of time claimed for each service. - (4) If the amounts claimed as fees and expenses exceed the statutory limit, counsel shall file a motion requesting approval of the excess amount setting forth the reasons why such excess amount is justified.
+Any request for extension of time to submit a voucher shall be submitted within the forty-five (45) days provided by this rule and shall show good cause for the extension.
+Any voucher submitted for payment more than one year after completion of services rendered will not be paid. - (2) Block entries are not permitted.
+Each service provided will be itemized by date, indicating the amount of time claimed for each service. - (3) Time spent reviewing texts of Notices of Electronic Filing (NEF), and documents related to the NEF pertaining to counsel's client or other defendants, however, may be grouped together in accordance with the "New Criminal Justice Act Billing Policy for Review of Notices of Electronic Filings (NEF) in Mega Cases", dated March 12, 2012. - (4) If the amounts claimed as fees and expenses exceed the statutory limit, counsel shall submit, together with the voucher, a CJA Form 26 (Statement for a Compensation Claim in Excess of the Statutory Case Compensation Maximum).